Background

 Why are you passionate about creating a smoke-free campus?

 The more I learn about the impact of nicotine use, the more committed I am to leading efforts to ensure that every patient at Simmons Cancer Center has easy access to our nicotine cessation program.
-Changing any behavior is difficult but that's especially the case when addiction is involved.
-For that reason, I feel especially privileged to work alongside clinicians who support patients on their quit journey.

 What is one tobacco/vape control success - big or small, it's all important - that's happened on your campus in the last couple of years?